vigetlabs/special-delivery/README.md

 ## Use
 ### Routes File
 Mount Special Delivery as an engine within your `config/routes.rb` at a path of your choosing.
+Make sure to then point your Mailgun webhooks to this URL.

 ```ruby
 mount SpecialDelivery::Engine => "/email_events"